eyalz800/zpp_throwing/README.md

 unwanted cost (i.e exceptions failure path is often considered very slow, RTTI often grows binary size and adds type names to the program binaries which may hurt confidentiality).
 Most implementations of C++ exceptions also use the RTTI implementation, enlarging the price to be paid for using exceptions.

-Exceptions are however very convenient, particularily the automatic error propagation which helps makes code clearer and easier to read, write and maintain.
+Exceptions are however very convenient, particularly the automatic error propagation which helps makes code clearer and easier to read, write and maintain.
 In the journey to try and get a working alternative to standard C++ exceptions for error handling, there are many modern return value based facilities out there, and even macro based utilities to do the "automatic" propagation.
 There are also known papers and proposals to improve/introduce new and better form of exceptions in C++ which I hope will become part of future standard.

-So far there is no solution existing today that I know of, that is "close enough" to the experience of using plain C++ exceptions, that I consider clean, meaing, with automatic and invisible error propagaion, and without polluting the code with macros.
+So far there is no solution existing today that I know of, that is "close enough" to the experience of using plain C++ exceptions, that I consider clean, meaning, with automatic and invisible error propagation, and without polluting the code with macros.

 Motivation
 ----------